magento/devdocs/src/cloud/project/privatelink-service.md

 ![PrivateLink network diagram]

-For Pro plan Production and Staging environments, you must specify the PrivateLink connection type required for your environments:
+You must determine the PrivateLink connection type required for your {{site.data.var.ece}} environments:

 -  **Unidirectional PrivateLink**–Choose this configuration to retrieve data securely from a Magento Commerce store.
 -  **Bidirectional PrivateLink**–Choose this configuration to establish secure connections to and from systems outside of the Magento Cloud environment.
 The bidirectional option requires two connections: